 You Can Find Your Expertise Early On

-Successful entrepreneurs often preach about the importance of becoming an expert at one thing, instead of becoming pretty good at a few things.
+Successful entrepreneurs often preach about the importance of becoming an expert at one thing instead of becoming pretty good at a few things.
 A niche market puts you on this path from day one.
 Let’s say you’re looking for a new BMW.
-Would you rather go to a BMW dealership or one of those huge dealerships that sells all sorts of cars?
+Would you rather go to a BMW dealership or one of those huge dealerships that sell all sorts of cars?

 Remember: If several other businesses could already call themselves experts at what you do, this wouldn’t be a niche market in the first place.
 By definition, serving a niche market gives you the exclusive ability to market yourself as the sole expert.

 Niche markets are not confirmed through brainstorming sessions.
 They require extensive research to prove that not only is there a need for your product or service, but that people will actually pay for it as well.
 This research nearly guarantees that you will make sales shortly after opening up shop.
 It’s up to you to build momentum from these sales and learn from your initial customers.
 This will allow you to improve your marketing and customer experience efforts moving forward.

 How Do You Find a Niche Market?

 As you can see, the benefits of a niche market are both great in number and extremely valuable.
 This suggests that the process of actually finding a niche market is long and complicated.
 But like business growth in general, the amount of time it takes to find a niche market varies from business to business.
 Some entrepreneurs have to devote considerable time and money to solidifying their niche market.
 Others may be more sure of their ideas from the get-go.

 Either way, finding a niche market is basically identical to the process of coming up with a great business idea.
 Here’s where to start: